 "Our aim is to bring neighbours together to create strong, friendly, active communities where crime and anti-social behaviour are less likely to happen.

 Our vision is that of a caring society that is focused on trust and respect in which people are safe from crime and enjoy a good quality of life.
 Neighbourhood Watch is about making sure that fewer people feel afraid, vulnerable or isolated in the place where they live"

 An Extraordinary General Meeting (EGM) was called 3rd January 2018 to reinvigorate the stagnating RNWA.

 The following motions were passed:

 A neighbourhood Watch Scheme is a group of residents or neighbours.
-It can be as few as 5 or 6 homes or as many as 100 or more - it just depends on the layout of the street.
+It can be as few as 5 or 6 homes or as many as 100 or more - it just depends on the layout of the street and how the residents wish to organise themselves.
 One resident is elected to be the Scheme Coordinator.
-Residents can join or set-up a scheme using the Hampshire Alert facility.
-Please see "Neighbourhood Watch in Rushmoor" (below).
+Residents can join or set-up a scheme using the National Neighbourhood Watch Network website: ourwatch.
+Please also see "Neighbourhood Watch in Rushmoor" (below).